-- 1. Follow Pediatric Assessment and Treatment Protocol. - 2.
+- 1. Follow Patient Assessment Protocol. - 2.
 Restrain patient if necessary, refer to Patient Restraint Procedure. - 3.
 For a known diabetic, consider small amounts of oral glucose paste, buccal or sublingual. - 4.
 If the patient is alert but demonstrating altered mental status, measure blood glucose level (per MCA selection).

-MCA Approval of Blood Glucose Testing by specific MFR Agencies (Provide participating agency list to BETP) ⊠YES □NO
+MCA Approval of Blood Glucose Testing by specific MFR Agencies (Provide participating agency list to BETP) ✓ YES □NO

-- 5. If glucose is less than 60 mg/dL, administer small amounts of oral glucose paste, buccal or sublingual. - 6.
-If glucose is less than 60 mg/dL, administer Dextrose according to MI-MEDIC cards. - 7.
+- 5. If less than 40 mg/dL for patients less than 1 year or 60 mg/dL for patients 1 year and above, administer small amounts of oral glucose paste, buccal or sublingual. - If glucose is less than 40 mg/dL for patients less than 1 year or 60 mg/dL for patients 1 year and above, administer Dextrose according to MI-MEDIC cards. - 7.
 If MI-MEDIC unavailable, administer Dextrose 0.5 g/kg - A. For patients up to 2 months of age, utilize Dextrose 12.5% - B. For patients between 2 months and 6 years of age, utilize Dextrose 25% - C. For patients age 7 or greater, utilize Dextrose 50% - D. May utilize 10% for all ages 5 ml/kg (0.5 gm/kg) up to 250 ml, according to Dextrose Protocol. - 8.
 Per MCA selection, if unable to start IV, administer Glucagon according to MI-MEDIC cards.